ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 # Compiler Options Hardening Guide for C and C++

-This document is intended as a general overview of compiler and linker options that contribute to delivering reliable and secure code using native (or cross) toolchains for C and C++.
+This document is a guide for compiler and linker options that contribute to delivering reliable and secure code using native (or cross) toolchains for C and C++.
 The objective of compiler options hardening is to produce application binaries (executables) with security mechanisms against potential attacks and/or misbehavior.

 Hardened compiler options should also produce applications that integrate well with existing platform security features in modern operating systems (OSs).
 Effectively configuring the compiler options also has several benefits during development such as enhanced compiler warnings, static analysis, and debug instrumentation.

-This document focuses on recommended options for the GNU Compiler Collection (GCC) and clang, and we expect to expand it to cover compilers that have similar options (such as the Intel C++ compiler).
+This document focuses on recommended options for the GNU Compiler Collection (GCC) and clang, and we expect to expand it to cover compilers that have similar option syntax (such as the Intel C++ compiler).

 **TL;DR: What compiler options should I use?**